 - 1. GPI measures whether or not a country's growth, increased production of goods, and expanding services have actually resulted in the improvement of the welfare of the people.
 A GPI can more reliably measure economic progress, as it distinguishes between healthy growth and maladaptive growth. - 2.
-GSP the total market value of all final goods and services produced within a state, usually over a calendar year.
+GSP the total market value of all final goods and services produced within a state, usually over a calendar year. - 3.
+Sovereign Wealth Fund a state-owned investment fund that puts aside windfall gains from economically prosperous times so that they may be spent when finite natural resource-based industries are less profitable.
+It should be noted that the Greens in Parliament cautiously supported the State Government's "WA Future Fund", a type of sovereign wealth fund.

-Economics policy ratified by The Greens (WA) in 2020
+Economics policy ratified by The Greens (WA) in 2017